johnwesleyquintero/nebula-singularity/CONTRIBUTING.md

 3. Open a Pull Request against the main branch

 Please adhere to the [GitHub Flow](https://guides.github.com/introduction/flow/) and maintain a respectful, collaborative environment.

+## Package Management

+This project uses pnpm for package management.
+Please ensure you have pnpm installed before proceeding with any development tasks.